 To perform sit ups, lie down on an exercise mat with knees bent, about a shoulder width apart and with feet flat on the floor.

 Many people tend to tuck their feet under something when performing sit ups because this makes the exercise feel easier.
-However, you shouldn’t do this because it causes you to use your hip flexors to help the abdominals lift the upper body off the floor.
+However, you should try not to do this because it causes you to use your hip flexors to help the abdominals lift the upper body off the floor.

 This effect is particularly pronounced when performing a full sit up rather than a crunch.
 By using the hip flexors, you are not targeting the abs, so you are not getting a good workout.